Fesmaster/WaveFunctionCollapse/README.md

 - The input file (an image) is necessary
 - The swatch size option is a number, and not necessary.
 Feel free to play around with it, but numbers < 3 are a bit broken, and numbers > 3 are really, really slow.

+Due to its interaction with files passed on the command line, no .love files can be made at this time.

 ## Algorithm and Terminology
 The pattern is the input image.